 Upon returning to campus in the spring, students will be expected to engage in enhanced leadership opportunities throughout the Fontbonne community and serve as ambassadors to the Disney Leadership Experience program.

-The seventh Disney Cohort will use the story of “Oliver and Company” to discuss stress management and self-care, to challenge their own grit, and to understand the significance of mentorship in relation to personal success.
-By analyzing the song “Why Should I Worry?,” and the bond formed by Oliver and Dodger throughout the film, students will better comprehend successful ways to both rely on oneself and others.
+The seventh Disney Cohort will used the story of “Oliver and Company” to discuss stress management and self-care, to challenge their own grit, and to understand the significance of mentorship in relation to personal success.
+Through analysis of the song “Why Should I Worry?,” and the bond formed by Oliver and Dodger throughout the film, students better comprehended successful ways to both rely on oneself and others.

 The sixth Disney Cohort focused on The Wonderful World of Disney’s Rodgers and Hammerstein’s “Cinderella” (1997) as an example of the importance of representation, a model of setting goals to achieve one’s dreams, and a guide to exemplary kindness.
 Students analyzed the song “Impossible” in order to engage in deep conversations about Cinderella’s journey to happiness.